 Grand view of the gorge with lots of new rockfall areas.

-This part of the gorge is especially damaged.
+This part of the gorge was especially damaged in 2024.
 You can see the driftwood and sand that got washed up from the river on the side of the road.

 The destruction inside the gorge has made it beautiful, but at a very high cost.